HUADA999/Ridge/docs/overview.md

 # Ridge
 *An AI personal assistant for your digital brain*

-Welcome to the Docs!
+Welcome to the Ridge Docs!
 This is the best place to get started with Ridge.
-Check out our [Github](https://github.com/ridge-ai/ridge) to dive straight into the code.
+Check out our [Github](https://github.com/ridge-ai/ridge) to explore the code or our [Website](https://ridge.dev) for an invite up to Ridge cloud.

 Ridge gives you lightning fast, offline search on your personal machine and gives you the power to talk to your notes.